 The approach

-In this development project, we will apply our methods to look specifically at the how chronic inflammation might explain the common occurrence of disease.
+We will apply our methods to look specifically at the how chronic inflammation might explain the common occurrence of disease.
+Chronic inflammation is thought to be at the root of many diseases including cardiovascular disease, autoimmune disease (such as arthritis) and dementia.
+Certain lifestyles (such as low leent project, we will apply our methods to look specifically at the how chronic inflammation might explain the common occurrence of disease.
 Chronic inflammation is thought to be at the root of many diseases including cardiovascular disease, autoimmune disease (such as arthritis) and dementia.
 Certain lifestyles (such as low levels of exercise, poor diet, and smoking) are thought to predispose to chronic inflammation.
 Inflammation can be controlled by both lifestyle interventions and drug treatments, so a better understanding of how inflammation is involved should provide an indication of how and when to intervene to prevent future disease.

 We have access to datasets in which inflammation has been recorded over long periods, but at this stage we do not know how complete or consistent this information is.
 As well as testing the feasibility of our computing methods, one of the aims of this development work is to assess the value of current health datasets for this sort of analysis.